gnomo222/lua-pi/README.md

 From the pi_libraries directory, simply execute `make all` and you're good to go.

 You can also use Code::Blocks to compile everything (Idk why'd you do this, tho).
-The .cbp file is include
+The .cbp file is included.
+Just select the "all" target and build.